Meet Our Board of Directors

 Basil Anderson has over 30 years of business experience as an operating executive and as a chief financial officer of major multinational public companies.
 Mr. Anderson’s experience includes strategic, business and financial planning and operations, being in charge of an international business based in Europe, as well as service as a director for five public companies in five different industries.
 He was Vice Chairman of Staples, Inc. and Executive Vice President-Finance and Chief Financial Officer of Campbell Soup.
 He currently serves as a Director of Becton, Dickinson and Company; Moody’s Investors Service, Inc. and Staples, Inc.

-JB Doherty was the President of Anderson Metals LLC, and previously spent two years as the turnaround CEO of ImageMax, Inc. He was Managing General Partner of the TDH II and TDH III venture capital partnerships.
-He is best known for leading the first institutional round for Intelligent Electronics, providing the initial capital for Airgas, Inc. and for his seed capital/co-founder role with ESPN.
+J B Doherty was Managing General Partner of the TDH II and TDH III venture capital partnerships.
+He is best known for leading the first institutional investment round for Intelligent Electronics, providing the initial capital for Airgas, Inc. and for his seed capital/co-founder role with ESPN.
+Currently, he is co-founder and CFO of JBF Stainless LLC, a manufacturer of large custom-engineered sanitary food processing tanks.
 Service includes the Greater Philadelphia Venture Group (founding President, later Chairman) and The Episcopal Academy (ten-year trustee and Distinguished Service Award).
-A former Marine (Silver Star, Purple Heart, Vietnamese Cross of Gallantry), J. B. has an MBA from Stanford and a BSE from the Naval Academy.
+A former Marine (Silver Star, Purple Heart, Vietnamese Cross of Gallantry).
+J B has an MBA from Stanford and a BSE from the Naval Academy.

 Greg Pratt currently serves as Chairman of the Board of Directors of Carpenter Technology Corporation.
 Recently, he served as interim President and CEO and has been a board member since 2002.
 He is a member of the Board of Directors of AmeriGas Propane, Inc., and the former Vice Chairman and CEO of OAO Technology Solutions, Inc. and the former President and COO of Intelligent Electronics, Inc. He was co-founder and served variously as CFO and President of Atari (US) Corporation.
 He has an MBA in finance from the Wharton School, University of Pennsylvania and is a CPA, having started his career with Arthur Andersen & Co.
 Mr. Pratt also serves as President of the National Association of Corporate Directors (NACD) Capital Area Chapter.